grantCelley/AI-app/README.md

 Android.
 It will be easy for my mom to have her phone do the heave lifting.
 If I were to use a server-host it would take too long for lag.

+This Is not working.
+There is a problem with pytorch and Detectron2